nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/MF_INSTALL_PLAN.md

 1. Log into your Github account.
 1. Create a new repository named `modern-farm`.
 1. Once the repo is created, click the "Clone or download" button.
-Make sure the "Clone with SSH" option is chosen, not HTTPS.
+Make sure the "Clone with HTTPS" option is chosen, not SSH.
 1. Copy the URL.
 1. Then use the following command to connect your local repository to the Github repository.